kolenaIO/kolena/examples/object_detection_2d/README.md

 # Example Integration: 2D Object Detection

 This example integration uses the [COCO](https://cocodataset.org/#overview) dataset to demonstrate how to test 2D object detection problems on Kolena.
+Only images with the [Attribution 2.0]()

 ## Setup